dee0xeed/edsm-in-zig-demo-2/README.md

 ### LISTENER

-Listener is responsible for accepting incoming connections and also for managing resources, assotiated with connected client (memory and file descriptor).
+Listener is responsible for accepting incoming connections and also for managing resources, associated with connected client (memory and file descriptor).
 Has 2 states:

 * INIT
 * WORK